 He calls the series: The Wise Photo Project.

-He makes their portrait on black and white film using vintage film cameras — Rollieflexes, Hasselblads, 4×5 — all the cameras that were used in the fashion industry in the 1940 and 1950s by legendary photographers like Richard Avedon and Irving Penn shooting for Harper’s Bazaar, Vanity Fair and Vogue.
-He works completely in an analog way to create the portraits, then prints (both darkroom prints and digital prints if the photo is larger than his enlarger will allow) and frames the photograph for the senior, all at no charge.
+He makes their portrait on mainly black and white film using vintage film cameras — Rollieflexes, Hasselblads, 4×5 — all the cameras that were used in the fashion industry in the 1940 and 1950s by legendary photographers like Richard Avedon and Irving Penn shooting for Harper’s Bazaar, Vanity Fair and Vogue.
+He works completely in an analog way to create the portraits, then prints (both darkroom prints and digital prints if the photo is larger than his enlarger will allow or is in color) and frames the photograph for the senior, all at no charge.

 Wajda lights up when he looks at the results, a wonderful face posed against a hand-painted old masters background on a vintage Victorian-era couch.